Policies

 48 Hours

-7.6 Whenever the Customer believes that the services provided by ITA PARATUS are not satisfactory, the Customer shall submit the issues to the ITA PARATUS Management team.
+7.6 Whenever the Customer believes that the services provided by Internet Technologies Angola, S.A. are not satisfactory, the Customer shall submit the issues to the Management team ofInternet Technologies Angola, S.A..

 7.7 Availability